gabrielle9talavera/network-simulation/README.md

 AUTHOR:
 Gabrielle Talavera

-DESCRIPTION: This project simulates a mesh network where nodes and links may fail.
+DESCRIPTION: This project simulates a dynamic mesh network where nodes and links may fail.
 Nodes may fail intermittently, and as an input to the simulation, each node and link will have a certain probability to fail.
 When such failure occurs, the network must adapt and re-route to avoid the faulty node.
 This network uses the Floyd-Warshall algorithm to route from a source node to the destination.